oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 ### Flow parameters

+Product tariff and area settings are in the very first Tariff node in a JSON object.

-Where possible flow parameters are exposed in easy to change settings, in the Change node just before the appropriate JSONata code.
+Where possible other flow parameters are exposed in easy to change settings, in the Change node just before the appropriate JSONata code.
 The 15 best sample size, and the 10 binary sensor sub-sample size can both be easily changed.

 The context store read and writes are all performed in Change nodes.
 This facilitates more easily selecting a different store than 'default' if you have multiple context stores and wish to make any of the context variables persistent.